Impaired Driving – Reasonable Doubt

-The accused plead not guilty to the charge Impaired Driving.
 The crown elected to proceed summarily and called three police witnesses.
 In this case the accused admitted to the police that he had consumed alcohol and there was evidence that the accused drove very poorly.

 The issue at the trial is, whether the court can be satisfied that the accused ability to operate a motor vehicle was impaired by alcohol as per the test in R. v.
 Stellato, and whether there was a reasonable doubt that the accused was guilty of impaired driving.